Abercorn Restaurant bombing

-The Abercorn Restaurant bombing was a bomb attack that took place in a crowded city centre restaurant and bar in Belfast, Northern Ireland on 4 March 1972.
+A bomb attack took place in Abercorn Restaurant in Belfast, Northern Ireland on 4 March 1972.
 The bomb explosion claimed the lives of two young women and injured over 130 people.
 Many of the injuries were severe and included the loss of limbs and eyes.
 The Provisional IRA was blamed, although no organisation ever claimed responsibility and nobody was ever charged in connection with the bombing.
 According to Ed Moloney, an Irish journalist who has written extensively about the IRA, republican sources have unofficially confirmed the group's involvement.

 The bombing

 Telephone warning

 The Abercorn was on 7-11 Castle Lane in central Belfast and housed a ground-floor restaurant and upstairs bar.
 It was owned by 45-year-old Bill O'Hara, a Catholic businessman.
 On Saturday 4 March 1972 it was packed with late afternoon shoppers when an anonymous caller issued a bomb warning to 999 at 4.28 pm.
 The caller did not give a precise location, but advised that a bomb would go off in Castle Lane in five minutes' time.
 The street, located in the busy Cornmarket area, milled with crowds of people shopping and browsing as was typical on a Saturday in Belfast.